jestjs/jest/docs/ExpectAPI.md

 ### `expect.any(constructor)`

-`expect.any(constructor)` matches anything that was created with the given constructor or if it's a primitive that it's of the passed type.
+`expect.any(constructor)` matches anything that was created with the given constructor or if it's a primitive that is of the passed type.
 You can use it inside `toEqual` or `toBeCalledWith` instead of a literal value.
 For example, if you want to check that a mock function is called with a number:

 ```js
 function randocall(fn) {